AllInOpenSource/All-In-for-Students-Graduation-2022/README.md

 ## How to join the Class of 2022 Yearbook

+### By issuing a pull request to this repository, you can request to be added to the Class of 2022 yearbook and receive your graduation swag.

 Here are two required steps to receive your All In graduation present and officially be recognized as a participant of the All In for Students Class of 2022.

 1. Save the date [Google calendar invite](https://calendar.google.com/calendar/u/0/r/eventedit/N282M2w5YjJkdDZ2Z3I0NmhiM2piZzg0NWUgY18xdmxmdmt0aWs5NWMza2drb2tzOWVrMzBqa0Bn?sf=true&output=html&action=TEMPLATE&eid=N282M2w5YjJkdDZ2Z3I0NmhiM2piZzg0NWUgY18xdmxmdmt0aWs5NWMza2drb2tzOWVrMzBqa0Bn&eref=7o63l9b2dt6vgr46hb3jbg845e).